-- Include a title and a brief abstract (required). - Graduate students should type "STUDENT" on the upper right-hand corner of the title page. - If the paper will be a graduate student debut, please type "DEBUT STUDENT" on the upper right-hand corner of the title page. - To be considered a graduate student debut paper: - o the author must be a graduate student, - o the paper must have single authorship, and - o the paper must be the author's first paper to be presented at CSCA.
+- Include a title and a brief abstract (required). - Graduate students should type "STUDENT" on the upper right-hand corner of the title page. - If the paper will be a graduate student debut, please type "DEBUT STUDENT" in the upper right-hand corner of the title page. - To be considered a graduate student debut paper: - o the author must be a graduate student, - o the paper must have single authorship, and - o the paper must be the author's first paper to be presented at CSCA. - If you would like your paper to be considered for the Inclusive Scholarship Award, type "INCLUSIVE SCHOLARSHIP" in the upper right-hand corner of the title page. - To be considered as an exemplar of inclusive scholarship, the paper must demonstrate academic rigor in the examination of communication and historically marginalized communities/populations.